ExpHP/forward-decl-experiment/README.md

 ![Graph](https://g.gravizo.com/source/svg?https%3A%2F%2Fraw.githubusercontent.com%2FExpHP%2Fforward-decl-experiment%2Fmaster%2Fres%2Fincludes.dot)

 Actually, I was surprised to see that this is a DAG.
 When I originally wrote the example, `parse.hpp` and `json.hpp` both included each other, but adding some TPPs forced me to break up json.hpp in a way that broke the cycle.

+---

+### Wait, this "sucks" now?

+...maybe.
+I've been struggling to apply this to `sp2`, and then finally realized what I had done when splitting out json-skel in this codebase:

+In the code's current form, including `json-skel.hpp` includes a declaration for the template function `parse` which never gets defined.
+I'm not sure what to think of this;  it seems harmless if we don't use the template; yet it feels wrong.